joonan30/rocube/README.md

 ## Input file

-The genotype matrix with GATK quality metrics is expected.
-The current version expects a matrix file generated from HAIL (`export_genotype`).
+The genotype matrix with GATK quality metrics is needed.
+The current version expects an input matrix file generated from HAIL `export_genotype` function.

-We will update more options to handle various file format.
+We will update more options to handle a genotype matrix from various VCF tools.

 ## Positive and Negative training set